List of ultras of West Asia

 This is a list of all 101 of the ultra-prominent peaks (with topographic prominence greater than 1,500 metres) in West Asia.
 It includes peaks on the islands of Cyprus and Socotra.
-It also includes the 10 ultras of the Caucasus (also listed under Europe) as they are geographically more connected to the mountains of West Asia.
+It also includes the 10 ultras of the Caucasus (also listed under Europe) as they are also geographically connected to the mountains of West Asia.
 Two of these peaks (Mount Aragats and Kapudzhukh Lerr) are on the Asian side of the ridge of the Greater Caucasus, which forms the boundary between Asia and Europe, and four more are on the border itself and so in both Europe and Asia.